AmberAntSoftware/SDL2_2D_Codebase/README.md

 //returns last button and deletes it -- convience function EVT_consumeLastButton()
 ```
-Taking input on every frame for the mouse position -- no functions yet, only unsafe direct integer access
+Taking input on every frame for the mouse position -- no functions yet, only direct integer access
 ```
 //x point at which mouse pointer was moved last
 RES_mx